 During the day the Grand Fountain sprays water seven feet in the air, providing an engaging and interactive area for cooling off.
 After hours, it is illuminated and soars to 17 feet, for a dazzling display easily visible to guests at the resort as well as to passersby on the Grand Avenue Pedestrian Bridge.

 Learn more about Sopris Splash Zone and watch more videos of the new area HERE!

-- Glenwood Hot Springs is closed occasionally for maintenance.
-Please check for current hours of operation.
+Glenwood Hot Springs is closed occasionally for maintenance.
+Please check HERE for maintenance closures dates.

 Sopris Splash Zone: Opening times & cost

 The Sopris Splash Zone is open daily spring to fall as weather permits.
 Hours are from 10 a.m. to 7 p.m.
 There is no additional fee to use the new attractions in the Sopris Splash Zone.

 - Admission fees are variable depending on age, time of day and season.

 - Outside food and beverages (other than water) may not be brought into the pool area.